All Episodes

 This is not insignificant.

-And of course, a lot of non-smokers are going along with, oh yeah, because they hate smokers.
+And of course, a lot of non-smokers will go along with it.

 I can prove it by lighting up.

-Well, I don't light up, just using one of my e-cigarettes in a bar in an elevator.
+Well, I don't light up, just using one of my e-cigarettes in a bar, in an elevator.

 You ought to see the panic.